jessitron/qconsf-22/src/adservice/README.md

 The Ad service provides advertisement based on context keys.
 If no context keys are provided then it returns random ads.

+This is straight Java with a gRPC server.

+Notice that it uses the javaagent (in the CMD in the Dockerfile).
+Then in the code it uses the OpenTelemetry API to pull tracerProviders and spans out of the air.

 ## Building locally

 The Ad service uses gradlew to compile/install/distribute.
 Gradle wrapper is